 How Hyperledger Works?

-Hyperledger Fabric was designed to be truly modular, scalable and secure foundation for industrial Blockchain solutions.
+Hyperledger Fabric was designed to be a truly modular, scalable and secure foundation for industrial Blockchain solutions.
 Maybe the most notable change in the upgrade from Fabric version0.6 to Fabric 1.0 is that the peers are now decoupled into two separate runtimes with three distinct roles.

 Types of Peers

 - Committer peer: Commits transactions, maintains ledger and state